executablebooks/sphinx-copybutton/README.md

 When you build your site, your code blocks should now have little copy buttons to their right.
 Clicking the button will copy the code inside!

+## Customization

+If you'd like to customize the look of the copy buttons, you can over-write any of the CSS rules specified in the Sphinx-CopyButton CSS file ([link](sphinx_copybutton/_static/copybutton.css))